-The Master of Advanced Studies in European and International Governance is designed for student and professionals who have obtained at least a Bachelor diploma.
+The Master of Advanced Studies in European and International Governance is designed for students and professionals who have obtained at least a Bachelor’s diploma.
 It aims to transfer knowledge about European and international governance, as well as to provide participants with the essential professional skills to become a leader in this specific field.

-Entrance Requirements: Applicants must meet the following criteria:
+Applicants must meet the following criteria:

-The Master of Advanced Studies in European and International Governance is open to candidates who are willing to participate to the Programme in its entirety or to participate only in one or some of the proposed modules.
+The Master of Advanced Studies in European and International Governance is open to candidates who are willing to participate in the Programme in its entirety or to participate only in one or some of the proposed modules.

 - Hold a valid academic degree, Bachelor or Master’s level or equivalent.

-- Be fluent written and spoken English
+- Be fluent in written and spoken English

 - Professional Experience in the field of study is a plus.

 The number of places available is limited to a maximum of 30 per year for the full program.

 Candidates to the MEIG Programme will have to submit their application along with all the required documentation via email at meig-at-unige.ch or postal mail to our secretariat.

 The Programme directors may at any time require applicants to provide further information, in addition to the documents submitted as part of the application.
 An interview or a written test may supplement the admission procedure.
 Incomplete applications are not taken into consideration.